Seagate/cortx-k8s/GLOSSARY.md

 ### Startup Probe

 The kubelet uses [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to know when a container application has started.
 If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don't interfere with the application startup.
-This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.
+This can be used to adopt liveness checks on slow starting containers, preventing the kubelet from terminating them before they are up and running.

 ### Storage Set